 In recent years, QUIC has emerged as a modern transport protocol – standardized by the IETF in 2021 and adopted as the foundation of HTTP/3 – and is now broadly deployed in major browsers and widely supported by global CDNs and cloud platforms.
 QUIC has inherent support for low-latency transmission, connection migration, end-to-end encryption, and multiplexing without suffering from head-of-line blocking.
 These characteristics make it highly suitable for the evolving requirements of real-time media applications.

 SA4 has previously studied the relevant technologies for QUIC-based segmented media delivery (documented in clause 5.24 of TR 26.804) and specified the usage of HTTP/3 for 5G Media Streaming in TS 26.512.
 However, real-time communications present distinct challenges and requirements that warrant dedicated investigation.
 Specifically, it is necessary to study whether the RTC System specified in TS 26.506 and TS 26.113 would benefit from addition of QUIC-based solutions and identify what enhancements to the RTC System would be needed to support them.
 For example, QUIC features, such as stream prioritization, may be beneficial to real-time communication, and it needs to be further explored when and how such features can be used.

 An assessment of QUIC-based media delivery protocols compared to (S)RTP-based frameworks is essential for evaluating their feasibility under realistic 3GPP network scenarios.
-Existing work in IETF that can be used for real-time delivery over QUIC includes Media over QUIC Transport (MoQT) [1], RTP over QUIC (RoQ) [2] and WebTransport [6].
+As a first step towards evaluation, relevant application scenarios need to be identified, including existing 3GPP services or service enablers such as split rendering.
+The evaluation targets documenting both performance results based on appropriate metrics and the impact of deploying QUIC-based media delivery technology on the 3GPP media delivery and core network architectures, as well as UE implementations.
+Existing work in IETF that may be relevant for real-time delivery over QUIC includes Media over QUIC Transport (MoQT) [1], RTP over QUIC (RoQ) [2] and WebTransport [6].

 In Rel-19, SA2 has explored QUIC-based transport solutions for emerging media services and specified the use of QUIC [RFC9000] and its extensions in TS 23.501 for transport of end-to-end encrypted XR media.
 In particular, SA2 specified different techniques for delivering Media Related Information (MRI) – such as PDU Set and dynamic traffic characteristics information – when the XRM traffic is end-to-end encrypted as is the case when QUIC is used.
 Clause 5.37.9 of TS 23.501 specifies various options for relaying MRI over the N6 interface either using MoQT [1] or by proxying UDP payloads in HTTP datagrams as Connect-UDP [3-5].
 In Rel-18 and Rel-19, SA4 has specified solutions in TS 26.522 that enable RTP senders to transmit MRI using RTP header extensions.
 It is necessary to also study the potential integration of the extensions SA2 has defined for QUIC-based transport solutions into the RTC System.